Butterfly McQueen: Career

 From 1950 until 1952, she was featured (and briefly reunited with fellow Gone With the Wind actor Hattie McDaniel, who appeared in the first six episodes before withdrawing due to illness) in another racially stereotyped role on the television series Beulah, in which she played Beulah's friend Oriole, a character originated on radio by Ruby Dandridge, who took over the TV role from McQueen in 1952–53.
 In 1964 she starred alongside Marion Marlowe in the Off-Broadway commercial flop, The Athenian Touch.
 In a lighter moment, she appeared in a 1969 episode of The Dating Game.

-McQueen was in the original version of the stage musical The Wiz when it debuted in Baltimore, Maryland in 1974.
+McQueen was in the original version of the stage musical The Wiz when it debuted in Baltimore, Maryland, in 1974.
 She played the Queen of the Field Mice, a character from the original L. Frank Baum novel The Wonderful Wizard of Oz.
-However, when the show was revised prior to going to Broadway, McQueen's role was cut by incoming director Geoffrey Holder.
+However, when the show was revised prior to going to Broadway, McQueen's role was cut.

 Offers for acting roles began to dry up around this time, and she devoted herself to other pursuits including political study.
-She received a bachelor's degree in political science from City College of New York in 1975.
+She received a bachelor's degree in political science from City College of New York in 1975, aged 64.
 McQueen played the character of Aunt Thelma, a fairy godmother, in the ABC Weekend Special episode "The Seven Wishes of Joanna Peabody" (1978) and the ABC Afterschool Special episode "Seven Wishes of a Rich Kid" (1979); her performance in the latter earned her a Daytime Emmy Award for Outstanding Individual Achievement in Children's Programming.

 Her final feature film role was in The Mosquito Coast (1986).
 Her final appearance was in the TV movie Polly, a reimagining of the Pollyanna story with a Black cast.

 Personal life

-McQueen never married nor had any children.
+McQueen neither married nor had children.
 She lived in New York in the summer months and in Augusta, Georgia, during the winter.

-A Democrat, she supported Adlai Stevenson's campaign during the 1952 presidential election.

-In 1975, aged 64, McQueen received a bachelor's degree in political science from City College of New York.
+McQueen once resided in the Thomas W. Phillips Residence in Los Angeles, a house that later became a filming location, most notably for the 1991 film The People Under the Stairs and the 2024-25 15th season of the show On Cinema.

-In July 1983, a jury awarded McQueen $60,000 in a judgment stemming from a lawsuit she filed against two bus terminal security guards.
-McQueen sued for harassment after she claimed the security guards accused her of being a pickpocket and a vagrant while she was at a Washington, D.C.
-Greyhound bus terminal in April 1979.
+In July 1983, a jury awarded McQueen $60,000 in a judgment stemming from a lawsuit that she had filed against two bus-terminal security guards.
+McQueen sued for harassment after she claimed that the security guards had accused her of being a pickpocket and a vagrant while she was at a Washington, D.C., Greyhound terminal in April 1979.